1536 Hewitt Avenue

 Saint Paul, MN 55104-1284 U.S.A.

-Considered the central landmark of the Hamline's Saint Paul campus, Old Main is listed in the National Register of Historical Places.
+Old Main is listed in the National Register of Historical Places.
 Fire destroyed the original University Hall in 1883, but in 1884, the current University Hall was built and dedicated debt-free.
 At that time the building housed nearly the entirety of the university's functions, including classrooms, offices, and a dining hall.

 Today Old Main houses the President's Office, the Provost's Office, Human Resources, Marketing Communications, Development, and the Finance Office.
 A two-story historic auditorium, Bridgman Hall, is also located in the building.